 It’s almost unheard of for two North American pros to make the list of the best LoL esports players in the world, yet Doublelift has earned the right to be here.
 Much like many high-profile AD carries, he started his career as a mechanical monster.
 His decision-making was lacking, but he made up for it by pulling off such impossible outplays that his enemies had to think twice before challenging him.

 Over the years, Doublelift shored up his weaknesses.
-Now, he’s a veteran, a leader, and one of the most famous League of Legends players in North America.
+He emerged as a veteran, a leader, and one of the most famous League of Legends players in North America.
 Combine that with his ridiculous skill ceiling, and it’s not exactly surprising that he became the driving force behind Team Liquid’s success.

 And the most impressive thing?
-He continues to grow to this day.
+He continued to grow over the years.
 2019 saw Doublelift defeating the reigning world champions—Invictus Gaming—and going all the way to the MSI finals.
-And while he fell in the next series against G2 Esports, the moment when Doublelift claims his first international trophy seems to be on the horizon.
+And while he fell in the next series against G2 Esports, the moment when Doublelift claims his first international trophy seemed inevitable.
+Sadly he retired in 2020, but left behind an amazing legacy.

 10. CoreJJ (LCS – Team Liquid)